imarg3/profile/README.md

 <!-- tocstop -->

-## About Arpit Gupta
+## Arpit Gupta Profile
 -----------------

 Hello Guys, I am Arpit Gupta.
-I am a Full Stack Developer & DevOps Engineer who loves to work in different software technologies like Java, Python, JavaScript, PHP, etc. I am an avid lover of open source technologies.
+I am a Full Stack Developer & DevOps Engineer who loves to work on different software programming languages such as Java, Python, JavaScript, PHP, etc & on various open source technologies.
+I am an avid lover of open source technologies.

+This project has been deployed on Openshift Platform as as service.
+With Red Hat OpenShift Online, one can quickly build, deploy, and scale containerized applications in the public cloud.

 ### OpenShift

-There are four reasons for me to get started with OpenShift:
+Here are few reasons for me to get started with OpenShift:

   - It is free for 60-days
   - I love to connect with a open source technologies companies such as RedHat
+  - Quickly build, deploy & scale containerized apps
   - Source-to-Image Container support
   - Kubernetes driven web console